schmoelder/diss/doc/06_operating_modes/00_index.md

 In contrast to the previous study, a set of synthetic case studies is investigated in this chapter.
 The focus is on preparative separations of binary and ternary mixtures with known model parameters, assuming that parameter estimation has been performed previously.
 Operating modes of increasing complexity are examined, along with an expanding set of optimization variables.
-The objective is to demonstrate the flexibility of the proposed framework for modeling and optimizing a range of chromatographic operating modes, including batch elution, recycling strategies, flip-flop chromatography, and serial-column configurations.
+The objective is to demonstrate the flexibility of the proposed framework for modeling and optimizing a range of chromatographic operating modes, including batch-elution, recycling strategies, flip-flop chromatography, and serial-column configurations.

 In all cases, simulations are based on a lumped-rate model with pores (see {numref}`lumped_rate_model_with_pores`) coupled with either a competitive Langmuir binding model or a linear model with equivalent equilibrium coefficients, both under rapid-equilibrium assumptions (see {numref}`langmuir_model`).
 All processes operate in flow-through mode, assuming negligible solvent effects on binding.